twbs/blog/_posts/2012-04-24-bootstrap-2-0-3-released.md

 ## Makefile

-In the spirit of always improving the LESS functionality and build tools, we've updated our makefile to utilize [JSHint](https://jshint.com/) and [Recess](http://twitter.github.io/recess/), linters for javascript and CSS.
+In the spirit of always improving the LESS functionality and build tools, we've updated our makefile to utilize [JSHint](https://jshint.com/) and [Recess](http://twitter.github.io/recess/), linters for JavaScript and CSS.
 To continue to run `make` via Terminal, do the following:

 {% highlight bash %}
 $ npm install -g recess jshint